EKaroune/The-Open-Archaeobotanist/_posts/2021-04-07-JBates-guestblog.md

 There needs to be systemic change to allow researchers, by publishers and funders, to make the changes needed to drive forward open science approaches in archaeology.

-##  🌟: I want to thank Jennifer for talking to me about her open archaeology journey. 🌟
+##  🌟 I want to thank Jennifer for talking to me about her open archaeology journey 🌟

 **I wanted to just address some of the issues raised in this interview so that I can suggest a few ways to overcome them:**